Terminal Device Overview

 by Amber Henson, on Mar 15, 2022

 A terminal device is the part of your arm that interacts with the people and things around you.
 When you’re getting a prosthesis, you can choose the type of terminal device that works best for you, and if you want, it doesn’t have to look like a hand at all.
-Here are some of the options:
+We list some options below.
+Please note that for this article, we're mostly going to focus on options for people who have a through-the-palm limb difference or higher - for finger and partial hand options, please see our article, Finger and Partial Hand Devices in Action.

 If your goal is to have a prosthetic hand that strongly resembles a sound hand, then a passive, cosmetic prosthesis might be the way to go.
 Our patient Abe was getting tired of people stopping him at the airport or when he was out to eat with his wife – everyone wanted to know about his cool multi-articulating myoelectric “robot” hand.
 So he decided that getting a second prosthetic device that resembles a natural, skin-toned hand would work best for him.
 He was even able to tattoo it!